Caloric Intake and Testosterone: How Much You Really Need to Eat to Boost Test

 This could work well short-term, and the claim is often backed-up with a study which shows how short-term overfeeding increases testosterone levels.
 However, what is often left unmentioned, is that the study had only women as subjects (gender differences are hugely important when it comes to hormones).

 Another problem with the idea of eating a calorie surplus in order to boost testosterone, is the fact that you’d slowly get fat, which would increase your aromatase enzyme activity, and therefore boost the conversion from testosterone to estrogen.
-Getting fat would also reduce testosterone synthesis in the sack due to increased oxidative stress.
+Getting fat would also reduce testosterone synthesis due to increased oxidative stress.

 Bottom line: Even though eating a surplus of calories has been shown to increase testosterone levels short-term in few studies, it’s not a good long-term plan, because you would simply get fat, which would negatively affect T levels in the long run.